Yume Wo Katare: Concept

 Yume Wo Katare has been described as not just being a restaurant, but a "dream factory" and a food-centered aspirational community.
 Nishioka was deeply affected by the suicide of a partner in the comedy troupe he once performed with in Japan, and he has since made it his life's mission to help people achieve their dreams.
 To that end, the restaurant offers regular "dream workshops" in addition to its culinary offerings, particularly targeting Japanese students in Cambridge to help them figure out their own life dreams and goals.

 The restaurant only offers one dish: a bowl of ramen either in regular or “extra pork” (buta) sizes which vary based on the amount of chāshū, served alongside cabbage and bean sprouts, as well as options for extra fat and garlic.
 The ramen base is made from a tonkotsu broth that cooks for 14 hours, giving it a rich flavor, combined with a shōyu broth and hand-cut noodles.
 The dish itself has been described by The Boston Globe as being "porky, garlicky, hefty, [and] intense", with prospective diners waiting in line for it every day, sometimes for over an hour.
+There is a vegetarian option as well.

 Although Yume Wo Katare is arranged like a classroom, with space for 18 diners at one time, it is known for its interactive and novel yet highly regimented dining experience.
 When diners are finished, they are encouraged to share their dreams with all other diners in the room, with everyone cheering and showing support.
 Afterward, they are graded by restaurant staff either with a "perfect", "good job", "almost" or "next time" grade based on how much of the dish is left in their bowl, with the goal of pushing people beyond what they may think they're capable of, as well as discouraging wasteful consumption.